Turnitin: Automated paraphrasing

 Another study showed that Turnitin failed to detect text produced by popular free Internet-based paraphrasing tools.
 Besides, more sophisticated machine learning techniques, such as automated paraphrasing, can produce natural and expressive text, which is virtually impossible for Turnitin to detect.
 Also, article spinning was not recognized by Turnitin.
 Asked about the situation, the then vice president of marketing at Turnitin Chris Harrick said that the company was "working on a solution", but it was "not a big concern" because in his opinion "the quality of these tools is pretty poor".

 Turnitin's response

 Several years later, Turnitin published an article titled "Can students trick Turnitin?
 Some students believe that they can 'beat' Turnitin by employing various tactics".
 The company denied any technical issues and said that "the authors of these 'tricks' are mostly essay mills."
-The article then listed a few possible "tricks" and how Turnitin intended to take care of them, without mentioning scientific literature, technical treatises or examples of computer code.
+The article then listed a few possible "tricks" and how Turnitin intended to take care of them, without mentioning scientific literature, technical treatises or examples of source code.